hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/02_grep_regex.md

 author: "Will Gammerdinger, Meeta Mistry"
 ---

-# grep

-`grep`, short for **G**lobal **R**egular **E**xpression **P**rint, is a Unix command used to search files for the occurrence of a string of characters that matches a specified pattern.
-In our [previous module](), we demonstrated the simple use of `grep` to search for strings of N among a file of DNA sequences.
-Rather than providing the exact characters we want to search we can also use regular expressions. **Regular expressions (sometimes referred to as regex) are a string of characters that can be used as a pattern to match against.**

 ## Learning Objectives

 In this lesson, we will:
+- Utilize `grep` for searching for through files
 - Implement regular expressions to within `grep`

+# grep

+`grep`, short for **G**lobal **R**egular **E**xpression **P**rint, is a Unix command used to search files for characters that match a specified pattern, referred to as a *string*.
+In our FIX LINK [previous module](), we demonstrated the simple use of `grep` to search for strings of N among a file of DNA sequences.
+Rather than providing the exact characters we want to search we can also use regular expressions. **Regular expressions (sometimes referred to as regex) are a string of characters that can be used as a pattern to match against.**

 ## Getting Started